Brunó Ferenc Straub

 Brunó Ferenc Straub (5 January 1914 in Nagyvárad, Austria-Hungary (now Oradea, Romania) – 15 February 1996) was a biochemist.
 As a young scholar he was a research assistant of Albert Szent-Györgyi at the University of Szeged, and subsequently worked at the Molteno Institute, Cambridge, UK.
-He is credited with the discovery of actin.
+He was the first to obtain actin in a relatively pure state.
 He founded the Biological Research Centre in Szeged.
 He was the chairman of the Hungarian Presidential Council from 29 June 1988 to 23 October 1989.
-He proposed the theory of conformational selection in 1964; the same year the MWC model was proposed.
+He proposed the theory of conformational selection in 1964, the same year the Monod–Wyman–Changeux model was proposed.